-Must have a Bachelor’s Degree in Electrical Engineering or Power related degree from an accredited College/University and a minimum of 4 years of prior relevant experience or Masters Degree and 2 years of related experience.
+- Must have a Bachelor’s Degree in Electrical Engineering or Power related degree from an accredited College/University and a minimum of 4 years of prior relevant experience.

-Knowledge of FAA Unstaffed Infrastructure Sustainment (UIS) facilities and
+- Knowledge of FAA Unstaffed Infrastructure Sustainment (UIS) facilities

 The Leidos pay range for this job level is a general guideline only and not a guarantee of compensation or salary.
 Additional factors considered in extending an offer include (but are not limited to) responsibilities of the job, education, experience, knowledge, skills, and abilities, as well as internal equity, alignment with market data, applicable bargaining agreement (if any), or other law.

 Leidos is a Fortune 500® technology, engineering, and science solutions and services leader working to solve the world’s toughest challenges in the defense, intelligence, civil, and health markets.
 The company’s 44,000 employees support vital missions for government and commercial customers.
 Headquartered in Reston, Virginia, Leidos reported annual revenues of approximately $13.7 billion for the fiscal year ended December 31, 2021.
 For more information, visit www.Leidos.com.

 Pay and Benefits